xraypy/xraylarch/_sources/installation.rst.txt

   | (all systems)           |                                     |
   +-------------------------+-------------------------------------+

-For Windows, download the appropriate executable installer corresponding to the architecture of your OS, and run it.
-Most modern computers (including Windows 10) will be running 64-bit Windows.
-A 32-bit version is provided for older systems, but support for this may be dropped in late 2018.
+A 32-bit installer for Windows may be created to support older systems, but is not available at this writing.

 For Mac OSX or Linux, download the appropriate file then open a Terminal (Applications->Utilities->Terminal on Mac OSX), use `cd` to move to the download folder (typically `cd Downloads`) and run::

-    bash xraylarch-0.9.37-MacOSX-x86_64.sh
+    bash xraylarch-0.9.38-MacOSX-x86_64.sh

 or::

-    bash xraylarch-0.9.37-Linux-x86_64.sh
+    bash xraylarch-0.9.38-Linux-x86_64.sh

 Once installed, you will be able to upgrade to future versions of Larch using::